New Jersey man revealed as final Powerball winner

-NEWARK, N.J.
-Aug 24 A New Jersey man has come forward as the third and final winner of the $448 million Powerball jackpot after buying the winning ticket at a South Brunswick supermarket, New Jersey lottery officials said.
+NEWARK, New Jersey A New Jersey man has come forward as the third and final winner of the $448 million Powerball jackpot after buying the winning ticket at a South Brunswick supermarket, New Jersey lottery officials said.

 He purchased his ticket from the Super Stop & Shop supermarket in South Brunswick Township.